 The VAV system should interface with an existing air handling unit (AHU) to

 - communicate air demand to the AHU and

 - receive outdoor air temperature and quality from the AHU for control optimization.

-The VAV system shall be configurable by an operating workstation for maintenance and mobile devices shall be used for setting up and balancing the ventilation system.
+The VAV system should be configurable by an operating workstation for maintenance and mobile devices should be used for setting up and balancing the ventilation system.

 The solution consists of the following products:

 - L-STAT network thermostats for standard office rooms,